Golden Globe Award for Best Actor – Miniseries or Television Film

 The Golden Globe Award for Best Actor – Miniseries or Television Film or Best Actor – Miniseries or Motion Picture Made for Television is a Golden Globe Award presented annually by the Hollywood Foreign Press Association (HFPA).

 It is given in honor of an actor who has delivered an outstanding performance in a leading role on a miniseries or motion picture made for television for the calendar year.
 The award was first presented at the 39th Golden Globe Awards on January 30, 1982, to Mickey Rooney for his role on the made-for-television film Bill.
 Performances by an actor in a miniseries or television film were originally awarded in the Best Actor – Television Series Drama category before the creation of this category.

 Since its inception, the award has been given to 44 actors.
 One notable moment happened at the 55th Golden Globe Awards ceremony, when Ving Rhames won for his portrayal of Don King in the HBO television film Don King: Only in America.
 During the ceremony, Rhames gave the award to fellow nominee Jack Lemmon, who was nominated for playing Juror #3 in the Showtime television film 12 Angry Men.
 Rhames called upon Lemmon from the audience and said "I feel that being an artist is about giving, and I'd like to give this to you."

-Colin Farrell is the current recipient of the award for his performance in The Penguin.
+Stephen Graham is the current recipient of the award for his performance in Adolescence.
 Robert Duvall, James Garner, and Al Pacino have won the most awards in this category with two each.
 James Woods has been nominated for the award on seven occasions, the most within the category.